Partial Okounkov bodies and Duistermaat--Heckman measures of non-Archimedean metrics: Toric setting

 Observe that both sides of \eqref{eq:mixeqmix} are continuous under $d_S$-approximations of $\phi_i$: the left-hand side follows from \cref{thm:dsmixedmass} and the right-hand side follows from \cref{thm:Okoucont}.

 Hence, by \cite[Lemma~3.7]{DX21}, we may assume that each $\phi_i$ has analytic singularities.
-Taking a birational resolution, we may assume that $\phi_i$ has analytic singularities along nc $\mathbb{Q}$-divisor $E_i$.
+Taking a birational resolution, we may assume that $\phi_i$ has analytic singularities along normal crossing $\mathbb{Q}$-divisor $E_i$.
 By \cref{rmk:DeltaanaW0}, we reduce to the situation of \cref{lma:mixedvollinebdl}. \end{proof}